 Let’s just tackle a few myths:

--E-collars burn dogs.
-No, actually they don’t generate heat, and are incapable of burning dogs.
+–E-collars burn dogs.
+False, actually they don’t generate heat, and are incapable of burning dogs.
 (Take some toilet paper and try to light it on fire with an e-collar.)

 E-collars will electrocute my dog if they get wet.
 Actually, e-collars (the transmitter that your dog wears) is waterproof.
 They were made for hunting dogs who go in water frequently.
 And the stimulation perception when in water is actually lessened, not enhanced.